App version: 0.1.0

 • Need regular access to cash over a longer period of time.

-Keep in mind, that because an inventory line of credit can pose a greater risk to the lender, interest rates may be relatively high.
-An inventory loan on the other hand may be a better business loan option to be used for one-time, large purchases.
-Lenders may offer certain qualifying businesses longer business loan terms—with set installments, which you can factor into your business budget.
-It’s notable that lenders may have different eligibility requirements for inventory loans vs. lines of credit.
-So be sure to compare lenders that align with your business and its needs.
+Keep in mind that because an inventory line of credit can pose a greater risk to the lender, interest rates may be relatively high.
+An inventory loan, on the other hand, may be a better business loan option to be used for one-time, larger purchases.
+Lenders may offer certain qualifying businesses longer business loan terms — with set installments, which you can factor into your business budget.
+It’s notable that lenders may have different eligibility requirements for inventory loans vs. lines of credit, so be sure to compare lenders that align with your business and its needs.
 Business owners may also want to determine if they’re eligible for short-term business loan and long-term business loan options.

 Understanding Costs Associated with Inventory Financing

 As with any small business financing, the rates, terms, fees, and conditions vary depending on the lender and your business’ financial situation.
-Before you choose an inventory financing lender, check what fees may be included, so you’re not surprised by unexpected costs.
+Before you choose an inventory financing lender, check what fees may be included so you can choose the lender that best meets your needs.
 The following is a list of common fees that may be included with a business inventory loan or line of credit:

 • Application and/or origination fees: Coverage of the cost of reviewing the application and setting up the loan.